KeigoAlexTanaka/amazone/README.md

 # DISCOURSE
-A full stack chat app using React and Ruby on Rails.
+A full stack chat app using React and Express.

 ## About the App
 The purpose of this app is to be able to communicate with other users using an interface similar to that of Slack or Discord.